carlos-wons/PhotoGallery-Master/README.md

-# Build Your First Ionic App: Photo Gallery (Ionic Angular and Capacitor)
+# Build Your First Ionic App: Photo Gallery (Ionic and Capacitor)

 Get started with Ionic by building a photo gallery app that runs on iOS, Android, and the web - with just one codebase.
 This is the complete project referenced in the ["Your First App: Angular" guide](https://ionicframework.com/docs/angular/your-first-app).
 Follow along to create a complete CRUD (create-read-update-delete) experience.